Understanding calories and kilojoules

 Healthy weight loss diets

-You can also try the Mediterranean diet which is high in healthy whole foods like vegetables, fruits and legumes, and low in sweets, red and processed meats, and processed foods generally.
+You can also try the DASH Diet combined with the Mediterranean diet.
+It’s high in healthy whole foods like vegetables, fruits and legumes, and low in sweets, red and processed meats, and processed foods generally.
 As well as helping you to manage your weight, this diet can also reduce your risk of developing heart disease, type 2 diabetes, fatty liver disease, and some cancers.

 You can also read our article on tips for losing weight.